|born on||16 December 1775 at 23:45 (= 11:45 PM )|

 The seventh of eight children born to a scholarly village rector, she wrote from age 12 with her first novel at 15.
 For family entertainment, the entire family would tell stories, stimulating her young imagination.
 Her father was a kindly, reserved cleric and her mother, witty.
 She had six brothers and a beloved sister, Cassandra.

 There were few opportunities available to a young woman in that time and place; women were not even allowed into the universities.
 Jane Austen had two years of formal education.
 As a young girl she was as high-spirited and silly as any and had several suitors.
 Her flirtation with the attractive but impecunious Tom Lefroy, whose family insisted that he marry money, set neighbourhood tongues wagging.
 Later, she suffered a deeper embarrassment in first accepting, then rejecting the very next morning, the proposal of Harris Bigg-Wither, who was suitable from a social viewpoint, but not to her romantic heart.
 She remained a lifelong spinster, later becoming somewhat tight-lipped with chastity.

 Having six full-length novels published was a remarkable accomplishment for a woman in that era.
-Her health failed in 1815, probably from Addison's disease, and she died peacefully at home on 18 July 1817 at 4:30 AM in Winchester, England.
+Her health failed in 1815, probably from Addison's disease, and she died on 18 July 1817 at 4:30 AM in Winchester, England, where she had come for medical treatment.
+In 2021, there was some speculation that she might have been the victim of arsenic poisoning.